fbpx

 Work with a Psychiatrist

-There are a lot of clinics that specialize in ketamine.
-Specializing in a particular drug, versus a medical discipline (such as mental health or cardiology) is a relatively new and concerning development.
+There are a lot of clinics that can administer ketamine.
+However, specializing in a particular drug, versus a medical discipline (such as mental health or cardiology) is a relatively new and concerning development.
 When the focus is on the drug rather than the patient’s symptoms, it can be easy to miss additional conditions that need to be treated or the underlying cause altogether.
-For example, ketamine alone can worsen bipolar disorder or psychosis, so it is best to be seen by a psychiatrist who can treat all conditions you may be experiencing.
+For example, ketamine alone can worsen bipolar disorder or psychosis, so it is best to be seen by a psychiatrist who can treat all the conditions you may be experiencing.
 At Advanced Brain and Body Clinic, many of our ketamine patients are also being treated for other psychiatric problems at the same time.

 Call today to schedule an introductory appointment.
 Our mental healthcare professionals will be happy to sit down with you to discuss if ketamine is right for you.